 If you've been involved in a car accident, you may need to hire a car accident lawyer.
-An experienced injury attorney can help you recover losses resulting from a motor vehicle accident and reduce the hefty amount of paperwork, phone calls, and hassle often associated with car accident insurance claims.
+An experienced injury attorney can help you:

-Knowing when you need professional legal assistance can make the difference between a justly resolved case and owing or losing large monetary damages.
+Knowing when you need a personal injury attorney can make the difference between a justly resolved case and owing or losing large monetary damages.
 Below is important information you need to know about hiring a car accident lawyer.

 Why You May Need To Hire a Car Accident Lawyer